Nikhilesh8102/Learning-Git/README.md

-Iam currently learning git and github .
-This repo contains the files that Iam using as an experiment to ssee the working of git anf github.
+I am currently learning git and github.
+This repo contains the files that Iam using as an experiment to see the working of git and github.